Continual Pre-training of MoEs: How robust is your router?: Results

 \textbf{Continual Vocabulary Specialization} Vocabulary Specialization (VS) quantifies how often a token from a dataset is routed to a specific MoE expert relative to its total occurrences~\citep{olmoe}.
 By assigning each token in the model's vocabulary to the expert that processes it the most frequently, we can create a \textit{one-to-many mapping} between experts and vocabulary entries for an MoE layer.
-Then, we can calculate the average VS of each expert by averaging over its assigned tokens and average across experts to measure specialization within a layer.
-To compare specialization across model checkpoints, we can re-use the \textit{one-to-many mapping} of a previous checkpoint and measure how the specialization w.r.t. this mapping has changed during CPT (see Sec.~\ref{apdx:sec:vocab-spec} for details and more results).
+Then, we can calculate the average VS of each expert by averaging its vocabulary specialization across its assigned tokens.
+Vocabulary specialization within a layer is calculated by taking the mean average VS across experts in that layer.
+To compare specialization across model checkpoints, we can re-use the \textit{one-to-many mapping} of a previous checkpoint and measure how the specialization w.r.t. this mapping has changed during CPT.
 Figure~\ref{fig:routing-analysis} shows VS w.r.t. pre-training checkpoints using FineWeb data.
-VS is notably lower in layers $0$-$4$ after CPT while there is almost no discernable change in VS for layers $5-23$.
+VS is notably lower in layers $0$-$4$ after CPT, while there is almost no discernible change in VS for layers $5-23$.
 The zero-replay checkpoint exhibits the lowest VS in layers $0$-$4$, correlating with its weaker FineWeb performance and suggesting that excessive VS shifts in early layers may contribute to forgetting.

 \textbf{Co-activated Expert Change} Expert co-activation between two experts $E_i$ and $E_j$ is defined as the ratio of times they are activated together to the total activations of $E_i$ over a dataset~\citep{olmoe}.
 This metric applies only to MoEs with $k \geq 2$ active experts.
 A co-activation matrix can be constructed for each ordered expert pair in a layer.
 To compare expert co-activation across model checkpoints, we compute co-activation matrices for all layers of two checkpoints ($\mC^{(1)},\mC^{(2)}$) and measure absolute changes by computing statistics of the entries in their element-wise absolute differences matrix ($|\mC^{(1)}-\mC^{(2)}|$).
 Figure~\ref{fig:routing-analysis} (a) shows the median co-activation change between the pre-training and CPT checkpoints.
 Early layers (0-1) exhibit the largest changes, with a consistent spike at layer $18$ for all CPT models and slightly higher median changes in layers $13-23$.
 Among CPT checkpoints, the no-replay variant shows the most significant co-activation shifts.
 Despite all checkpoints adapting well to new distributions, only the no-replay checkpoint experiences substantial forgetting on FineWeb.
 These findings suggest that adaptation during CPT correlates with co-activation changes in early ($0-2$) and later ($13-23$) MoE layers and that more pronounced changes correlate with higher forgetting.